 Jindong CaiDirector, US-China Music Institute

-Maestro Cai is a three-time recipient of the ASCAP Award for Adventurous Programming of Contemporary Music.
+Cai is a three-time recipient of the ASCAP Award for Adventurous Programming of Contemporary Music.
 He has recorded for the Centaur, Innova, and Vienna Modern Masters labels.
 He has close relationships with many Chinese composers and has premiered or performed new works by Tan Dun, Zhou Long, Chen Yi, Bright Sheng, Ye Xiaogang, and Wang Xilin, among others.
-In recent years, a number of professional orchestras have approached him to create special programs of works by Chinese and other Asian composers, including an upcoming “Celebration of Asia” concert with the Seattle Symphony Orchestra in 2016.
+In recent years, a number of professional orchestras have approached him to create special programs of works by Chinese and other Asian composers, including the “Celebration of Asia” concert with the Seattle Symphony Orchestra in 2016.

 Born in Beijing, Cai received his early musical training in China, where he learned to play violin and piano.
 He came to the United States for his graduate studies at the New England Conservatory and the College-Conservatory of Music in Cincinnati.
 In 1989, he was selected to study with famed conductor Leonard Bernstein at the Tanglewood Music Center, and won the Conducting Fellowship Award at the Aspen Music Festival in 1990 and 1992.